zynksoftware/Zynk-Workflow/_docs/Welcome-Section/Who-is-Zynk-for.md

  * Integration with Amazon Marketplace Orders can be downloaded into Databases or Accounting Systems.
  * Integration with Ebay.
  * PayPal Transactions can be downloaded directly into your Accounting System.
- * Secure Trading transactions can be downloaded into your Accounting System.
  * Product Publishing Information related to stock and inventory can be published automatically to your website.

 ### Management